amazon-archives/debug-k8s-apps/content/home/stateful-sets.md

 ### PersistentVolumeClaim (PVC)

-> is request for storage by a user
+> request for storage by a user

 ### StorageClass